vidyanambiar/hac-infra/README.md

 1. ```npm install```

-2. ```npm run start:prod:beta```
+2. ```npm run start:beta``` or ```npm run start:prod:beta```

 3. Open the URL listed in the terminal output.

 ### Run plugin with hac-core locally

-In order to run hac-core and the hac-infra plugin together, you will have to pull the https://github.com/openshift/hac-core repository, install all dependencies and run `ENVIRONMENT=prod yarn dev`.
-Once hac-core is running you'll have to run the hac-infra plugin in federated mode.
+In order to run hac-core and the hac-infra plugin together, you will have to pull the https://github.com/openshift/hac-core repository, install all dependencies and run `yarn dev` or `ENVIRONMENT=prod yarn dev` from the `frontend/` directory.
+Once hac-core is running you'll have to run the hac-infra plugin in federated mode as follows:

 ```
 npm run start:federated